 2. We do NOT recommend hanging a bike equipped with Jet wheels from hooks - this can damage the carbon skin and will not be covered under warranty.

-3. The anodized surface on HED Black-series rim brake wheels is a formulation that is harder than the cosmetic coating on many anodized aluminum rims.
+3. The coating on HED Black-series rim brake wheels is a formulation that is harder than the cosmetic coating on many aluminum rims.
 With some forethought and minimal maintenance on the rider’s part, it will last a long time.
 Use of clean rubber brake pads (intended for use with alloy rims) will result in the longest life of the Black surface.
-Road grit and rocks that become embedded in the brake pads will cause the anodized surface to wear much faster and affect the rims’ appearance and life span.
+Road grit and rocks that become embedded in the brake pads will cause the coating to wear much faster and affect the rims’ appearance and life span.
 Be advised that wet and/or dirty road surfaces will contaminate your brake pads.
 Regularly inspecting, cleaning, and replacing your brake pads will help prolong rim life.